 John currently serves as co-president and treasurer.
 After John’s wife’s miscarriage in 2001 and the loss of his infant son, JT, in 2003, he was desperate to find support as a bereaved father.
 After finding Empty Cradle in 2010, John felt supported, but he still felt there was something missing in his grief journey.
 With the backing of the Board of Directors, John began a men’s break-out support group during the East County meetings.
 Even after passing on the meeting facilitation to new facilitators, Brian has continued to hold the men’s support.
 John continues to make father’s bereavement support a priority in his work with Empty Cradle.

-Alexis currently serves as Assistant Director.
+Alexis currently serves as Vice President.
 She has served as the Secretary and a meeting facilitator for our East County/Central San Diego support meeting.
 On March 15, 2014 Alexis and her husband Brian lost their second child, Benjamin, when a car accident caused a placental abruption at 27 weeks.
 They have since gone on to have a subsequent child.

 Amy first found Empty Cradle in 2014 after the loss of her daughter at 10 weeks gestation.
 She began volunteering in 2015 and has served in different capacities.
 She had another early miscarriage in 2017 and had her rainbow in 2019.
 She is currently carrying a surviving twin and due in Spring 2021.

 Karina found Empty Cradle in 2015 when her son Robert was stillborn.
 She found support attending the in person groups and eventually began to volunteer at various events and provides Spanish phone support.
 She will now co-facilitate the new virtual Spanish support group.